Rutuja-Kelkar/digi_info/index.md

   2. I was obsessed with doing it all alone, but later realised its faster when you delegate tasks & build a strong team, having them a say in the process.
   3. Everytime I conducted a webinar, I noted the mistakes and made sure to improvise next time.

-Below is the detailed information on digi_info venture for those interested in knowing depth problem solving, take a look !
+Below is the detailed information on digi_info venture for those interested in reading depth problem solving, take a look !

 **************************************************************************************************************************************************************************